astropy/halotools/docs/quickstart_and_tutorials/quickstart_guides/mock_observables_quickstart.rst

 .. _mock_observation_quickstart:

 ******************************************************************
-Quickstart Guide to Mock Observations
+Quickstart Guide to Making Observations on your Mock
 ******************************************************************